 What we’ve learned is that by publishing an image of a person, the user’s eyes will follow the image’s eye line.
 You can use this little trick to help you improve the conversion rates!
 Generally speaking, we can say that images of people should always face the text instead of the viewer.

 People generally look more at the left side of the screen.
 Why?
 Certainly it depends on how the text is being aligned on the page.
 But I think the main reason is that people in the western world read from left to right, top to bottom.

 This doesn’t mean we should put our “call to action” on the left side of the screen, but since people start reading websites from left to right, top to bottom, the top left content will get their attention first.
-Thanks to this info we can create content that drives the users attention as soon as possible to your action area.
+Thanks to this info, we can create the content that drives the users’ attention as soon as possible to your action area.